Local, state and national leaders are working to put a dent in the litter war

 She said there have been times she's arrived at Tuscarora and found dumped trash from smaller haulers left at the gate.
 She showed a photo of an abandoned toilet as an example.

-State representative Steve Tyson (R-3), who has joined a legislative campaign to rewrite littering laws, said that it is easy for drivers to lose their trash.
+State Rep. Steve Tyson, who has joined a legislative campaign to rewrite littering laws, said that it is easy for drivers to lose their trash.
 "It's happened to me," he said.
 'You inadvertently put something in the back of your truck and go down the road at 50 miles per hour.
 It's going to blow out."

 But he doesn't agree with Waters as to small haulers being the primary problem.
 "Once I get past Tuscarora a little bit, the trash decreases immensely," he said.
 "That's why I believe, along the highway, that trash is coming off those containers as they travel."

 The Sun Journal checked the roads going to both Tuscarora Landfill and the Grantsboro Transfer Station and verified Tyson's observations.
-As you get closer to each point—on US 70 to the Dover Exit, Old US 70t, and Route 306 in Pamlico—the trash by the road increases significantly, then thins out quickly once you've passed.
+As you get closer to each point — on U.S. 70 to the Dover Exit, Old U.S. 70, and N.C.
+306 in Pamlico — the trash by the road increases significantly, then thins out quickly once you've passed.

 He added that the problem is even more prevalent in Carteret County, which leads to an observation from Craven County Sheriff Chip Hughes: The bulk is from large trucks coming in from Carteret on Hibbs Road, he said.
 "Everywhere between Hibbs road and Carteret to here is coming here and throwing trash."